-Due to the significant negative investment returns in 2008 and falling interest rates in recent years, the projected benefit obligations of our defined benefit pension plans exceeded the fair value of the plan assets by approximately \$138 million at December 31, 2011.
+Due to the significant negative investment returns in 2008 and falling interest rates in recent years, the projected benefit obligations of our defined benefit pension plans exceeded the fair value of the plan assets by approximately \$187 million at December 31, 2012.
+Employees hired after January 1, 2010 have not participated in our defined benefit plan and benefit accruals for the majority of current salaried and non-union hourly employees will stop at the end of 2014.
 Beginning in 2008, our minimum required pension contributions equal our target normal cost plus a seven year amortization of any funding shortfall, offset by any Employee Retirement Income Security Act of 1974 (ERISA) credit balance.
-We are forecasting that there will be no required contributions to the plan in 2012, and we do not plan to make any voluntary contributions.
+We are forecasting that there will be no required contributions to the plan in 2013, and we do not plan to make any voluntary contributions.
 However, we cannot provide any assurance that contributions will not be required in the future.
 Among the key assumptions inherent in our actuarially calculated pension plan obligation and pension plan expense are the discount rate and the expected rate of return on plan assets.
 If interest rates and actual rates of return on invested plan assets were to decrease significantly, our pension plan obligations could increase materially.
 The size of future required pension contributions could result in us dedicating a substantial portion of our cash flows from operations to making the contributions which could negatively impact our flexibility in managing the company.

-• We have significant goodwill and an impairment of our goodwill could cause a decline in our net worth
+• We have significant goodwill and indefinite-lived intangible assets and an impairment of our goodwill could cause a decline in our net worth

-Our total assets include significant goodwill.
+Our total assets include significant goodwill and indefinite-lived intangible assets.
 Our goodwill results from our acquisitions, representing the excess of the purchase prices we paid over the fair value of the net tangible and intangible assets we acquired.
-We assess whether there has been impairment in the value of our goodwill during the fourth quarter of each calendar year or sooner if triggering events warrant.
-If future operating performance at our businesses do not meet expectations, we may be required to reflect a non-cash charge to operating results for goodwill impairment.
-The recognition of an impairment of a significant portion of goodwill would negatively affect our results of operations and total capitalization, the affect of which could be material.
-A significant reduction in our stockholders' equity due to an impairment of goodwill may affect our ability to maintain the debt-to-capital ratio required under our existing debt arrangements.
+We assess whether there has been impairment in the value of our goodwill or indefinite-lived intangible assets during the fourth quarter of each calendar year or sooner if triggering events warrant.
+If future operating performance at our businesses do not meet expectations, we may be required to reflect a non-cash charge to operating results for goodwill or indefinite-lived intangible assets would negatively affect our results of operations and total capitalization, the effect of which could be material.
+A significant reduction in our stockholders' equity due to an impairment of goodwill or indefinite-lived intangible assets may affect our ability to maintain the debt-to-capital ratio required under our existing debt arrangements.
 We have identified the valuation of goodwill and indefinite-lived intangible assets as a critical accounting policy.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies-Goodwill and Indefinite-lived Intangible Assets" included in Item 7 of this Annual Report on Form 10-K.